marcduiker/azure-functions-university/lessons/http-ts.md

 ### Steps

-1. Copy & paste the folder of the Azure Function from the exercise above and give it a new name e.g. CustomGreetingHttpTrigger.
+1. Copy & paste the folder of the Azure Function from the exercise above and give it a new name e.g. `CustomGreetingHttpTrigger`.

     > 📝 **Tip** - Function names need to be unique within a Function App.